explosion/spacy-loggers/README.md

 ### Usage

-`spacy.WandbLogger.v4` is a logger that sends the results of each training step to the dashboard of the [Weights & Biases](https://www.wandb.com/) tool.
+`spacy.WandbLogger.v5` is a logger that sends the results of each training step to the dashboard of the [Weights & Biases](https://www.wandb.com/) tool.
 To use this logger, Weights & Biases should be installed, and you should be logged in.
 The logger will send the full config file to W&B, as well as various system information such as memory utilization, network traffic, disk IO, GPU statistics, etc. This will also include information such as your hostname and operating system, as well as the location of your Python executable.

+`spacy.WandbLogger.v4` and below automatically call the default console logger.
+However, starting with `spacy.WandbLogger.v5`, console logging must be activated through the use of the [ChainLogger](#chainlogger).

 **Note** that by default, the full (interpolated) [training config](https://spacy.io/usage/training#config) is sent over to the